Middle Village in Queens County, New York — The American Northeast (Mid-Atlantic)

 Erected 1905 by Survivors and relatives of the General Slocum disaster.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Remsen Cemetery (approx. 1.2 miles away); Dexter Park (approx. 1.4 miles away); Tree Dedication for Medal of Honor Recipients (approx. 1˝ miles away); Rockaway Footpath (approx. 2 miles away); World War I Memorial (approx. 2.1 miles away); Sergeant Joseph E. Schaefer Oval (approx. 2.2 miles away); Howard’s Inn – Evergreen Cemetery (approx. 2.2 miles away); Queens Borough Hall Persian Gulf War Memorial (approx. 2.8 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Remsen Cemetery (approx. 1.2 miles away); Betty Smith (approx. 1.4 miles away); First House Number in Queens (approx. 1.4 miles away); Dexter Park (approx. 1.4 miles away); Woodhaven Library (approx. 1˝ miles away); Tree Dedication for Medal of Honor Recipients (approx. 1˝ miles away); Fred Christ Trump (approx. 1˝ miles away); Woodhaven Post Office (approx. 1˝ miles away).

-More about this marker.
+More about this memorial.
 To the left and right sides of the Slocum Memorial are smaller monuments: an angel with trumpet, left, and an angel with small child, right.
-Both have the same inscription that reads, in part, Dedicated to the Organization
+Both have the same inscription that reads, in part, Dedicated to the Organization of General Slocum Survivors in Memory of Their Dead.

 St. Marks Lutheran Church in the East Greenwich Village neighborhood of Little Germany chartered the General Slocum for a pleasant voyage to Locust Point on the north shore of Long Island.
 1,358 church and community members consisting primarily of women and children departed from an East Third Street pier at about nine o'clock on the morning June 15, 1904.
 The ship never arrived at its destination.